Avimitin/nvim/README.md

 <details>
     <summary markdown="span">Neovim v0.8.0 Incompatible Alert</summary>

-- Markdown Preview failed to open due to `NVIM_LISTEN_ADDRESS` [removal](https://github.com/iamcco/markdown-preview.nvim/issues/452).
+- Markdown Preview can not open due to `NVIM_LISTEN_ADDRESS` [removal](https://github.com/iamcco/markdown-preview.nvim/issues/452).
 Fix available in my [fork](https://github.com/Avimitin/markdown-preview.nvim).

 </details>

 <details>
-    <summary markdown="span">Neovim v0.7.0 Incompatible Alert</summary>
+    <summary markdown="span">NeoVIM v0.7.0 Incompatible Alert</summary>

 Neovim v0.7.0 has released.
-The configuration itself is working fine.
-But there are also other changes that might incompatible with your computer.
+Although the configuration itself is working fine, there are other changes that might incompatible with your computer.

 - libvterm 0.1 is now required, as neovim has bug with 0.2 version.
 This might make your terminal can't handle keymap correctly.